 Prior to accessing a student’s or parent’s public benefits or insurance for the first time, and annually thereafter, the district must provide prior written notification to the student’s parents and must obtain written consent that:

 - States the personally identifiable information that may be disclosed (e.g. records or information about the services that may be provided to the student);

 - States the purpose of the disclosure (e.g. billing for services under IDEA);

-- Names of agency to which the disclosure may be made (e.g. Medicaid);
+- Names the agency to which the disclosure may be made (e.g. Medicaid);

 - Specifies that the parent understands and agrees that the public agency may access the parent’s or student’s public benefits or insurance to pay for services under IDEA;